Myxfall/ReactiveBlockchain/README.md

 Once the blockchain has approved the new data, the *outgoing* stream will receive the new information and will spread it to all the peers.

 ### Blocks Stream
+The last data stream is used to confirm transactions send to the blockchain.
+Since a transaction is only valid in a blockchain when the transaction is part of a block, this stream is going to be use to confirm new transaction.
+This stream contains the recent blocks added and confirmed by the peers of the blockchain.
+The client application can then be sure, by verifying that a specific transaction *id* is part of the transactions within the new block.